secretstartups/handbook/business-technology/enterprise-applications/bsa/onboarding/index.html.md

 <link rel="stylesheet" type="text/css" href="/stylesheets/biztech.css" />

 Awesome!
-You're about to become a Business Systems Analyst at GitLab!
+You're now a Business Systems Analyst at GitLab!
 Make sure you've checked out our [handbook](/handbook/) beforehand, so you get a feeling of how we work at GitLab.
 Below you'll find everything you need to start your journey.

 You will feel very slow in the beginning, which is perfectly normal.
 There is a lot of information being thrown at you all at once.
 Your goal for the first few weeks here at GitLab is simply to listen, absorb, and ask as many questions as possible.